 - Management's Discussion and Analysis.
 To review and discuss with management and the Auditors, as appropriate, the Company's disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations” in its periodic reports to be filed with the SEC.

 - Press Releases.
 To review and discuss with management and the Auditors, as appropriate, earnings press releases, and press releases containing information relating to material financial developments and earnings guidance provided to analysts and ratings agencies, which discussions may be general discussions with respect to the type of information to be disclosed or the type of presentation to be made.
 The Chair of the Committee may represent the entire Committee for purposes of such discussions.

 - Accounting Principles and Policies.
 To review with management and the Auditors, as appropriate, significant issues that arise regarding accounting principles and financial statement presentation, including all critical accounting policies and practices to be used in the audit, all alternative accounting policies available under U.S. generally accepted accounting principles ("GAAP") related to material items discussed with management, other material communications between the Auditors and management, the potential impact on the Company’s financial statements of off-balance sheet structures and any other significant reporting issues and judgments, significant regulatory, legal and accounting initiatives or developments that may have a material impact on the Company’s financial statements, compliance programs and policies if, in the judgment of the Committee, such review is necessary or appropriate.

 - Risk Assessment and Management.
-To review and discuss with management and, as appropriate, the Auditors the Company's guidelines and policies with respect to risk assessment and risk management, including the Company's major financial risk exposures and (b) risk exposures related to information technology system security and the steps taken by management to monitor and control these exposures; and to review and discuss with management insurance programs, including director and officer insurance, product liability insurance and general liability insurance (but excluding compensation and benefits-related insurance).
+To review and discuss with management and, as appropriate, the Auditors the Company’s guidelines and policies with respect to risk assessment and risk management, including the Company’s (a) major financial risk exposures and (b) risk exposures related to information technology system security and the steps taken by management to monitor and control these exposures; and to review and discuss with management insurance programs, including director and officer insurance, product liability insurance and general liability insurance (but excluding compensation and benefits-related insurance).